philbuchanan/calculator/readme.md

 - brackets
 - invert individual numbers (+/-)
 - backspace
-- results and equation history
+- 100 item calculation history
 - HTML5 app caching (so it'll work offline)
-- Landscape support

 ### History

 Every time you tap the equals button the result of the current equation is saved to the history list.
-The list can store up to 7 recent items on iPhone 5s and below, and 8 items on iPhone 6 and iPhone 6+.
+The list can store up to 100 recent items.

 Any history item can be used in the current equation by simply tapping on it in the history list.